sunscorched/sunscorched.github.io/_posts/2024-03-18-hamiltonian.md

 Note that if we let $H(x,y) = \frac{x^3}{3}-xy+2y-\frac{y^2}{2}$, then $x'(t) = \partial_y H, y'(t) = -\partial_x H$.
 So the dynamical system is **Hamiltonian.** Recall this is in the setting where our symplectic form is $\omega = dx\wedge dy$ and we want $\iota_{X_H} \omega = dH = \partial_x H\, dx + \partial_y H \, dy$.
 The former thing is contraction with the vector field and writing $X_H = x'(t) \, \partial_x + y'(t) \partial_y$, the equations we want to satisfy are $x'(t) = \partial_y H, y'(t) = -\partial_x H$.
 Then, the integral curves for $X_H$ shown above are the (energy) level sets of $H$.

 Note that $H$ is also a Morse function.
+Its critical points are exactly the equilibria and its Hessian is
+$$\begin{pmatrix}
-Its critical points are exactly the equilibria and its Hessian is $\begin{pmatrix}2x & -1 \\ -1 & -1 \end{pmatrix}$; for $x=-2, 1$, the norm of the Hessian is smaller than $2\pi$ so I believe $H$ is considered to be $C^2$-small which means that the notion of nondegeneracy of critical points in the Morse theoretic sense coincides with the notion of nondegeneracy for periodic orbits in the Floer theoretic sense.
+2x & -1 \\
+-1 & -1 \end{pmatrix}.$$

+For $x=-2, 1$, the norm of the Hessian is smaller than $2\pi$ so I believe $H$ is considered to be $C^2$-small which means that the notion of nondegeneracy of critical points in the Morse theoretic sense coincides with the notion of nondegeneracy for periodic orbits in the Floer theoretic sense.
 The critical point $(-2,4)$ has index 2: i.e. is a local maximum.
 At $(1,1)$, the critical point has index 1 as we know since it's a saddle.
 Here is a graph of $H$; we can see the shape of it fits well with the level sets.

 ![label](/files/level_set_ham.png)